-Despite profit reductions in Q1 2020, SLF's and SLA's Life Insurance Capital Adequacy Test (LICAT) ratios were flat sequentially at 143% and 130% respectively and we expect this to continue.
+SLF's and SLA's Life Insurance Capital Adequacy Test (LICAT) ratios were 147% and 127% respectively as of December 31, 2020, well in excess of supervisory target levels.
 Although SLA's capital as a percent of total assets places the company in the Baa category, it has historically maintained its Canadian regulatory capital ratio well above required minimums.
-At 130% SLA's LICAT ratio represents approximately CAD6.1 billion of excess capital above the supervisory minimum.
-SLF's ratio differs from the operating entity due to CAD2.4 billion of cash and liquid assets at the holding company.
+Further, capital levels exhibit good stability over time, reflecting low sensitivity to interest rates and stable earnings from asset management businesses.
+At current levels, SLA's LICAT ratio represents approximately CAD6.1 billion of excess capital above the supervisory minimum.
+SLF's ratio differs from the operating entity due to CAD3.1 billion of cash and liquid assets at the holding company.